zz-jason/leanstore/CONTRIBUTING.md

 ### Setup VS Code and Docker development environment

-Currently, LeanStore requires libaio, c++23.
-It's recommanded to develop the project inside a docker container for convenience, which can be built from the [Dockerfile][0].
+LeanStore requires libaio, c++23.
+It's recommanded to develop the project inside a docker container for convenience, which can be built from this [Dockerfile][0].

-For VS Code, it's recommanded to install the ["C/C++ Extension Pack"][1] and ["clangd"][2] plugins
+For VS Code, it's recommanded to install the ["C/C++ Extension Pack"][1] and ["clangd"][2] plugins.

 ### Get the code, build and run